How an Ancient Singing Tradition Helps People Cope With Trauma in the Modern World

 “For example, you have substitute names for all personal relations [and] for objects or phenomenons,” says Stepanova.
 “So in lament language, when you talk about your mother, you don’t use the word mother.
 You say, ‘the dearest woman who brought me [into] the sweetest world who carried me,’ or ‘my dear carrier,’ or ‘my dear cherisher.’”

-Other examples include the sun, which can be called a “golden disk” or “arms called shoulder branches.”
+Other examples include the sun, which can be called a “golden disk,” or arms, which can be called "shoulder branches.”
 And in lament singing, positive descriptions are used.
 Things are sweet, light, bright, dear, or wonderful.
 The one exception is any description of the lamenter herself.

 “She is always the miserable [one].
 She never says the word ‘I,’” explains Stepanova.
 Instead, when describing herself, the lamenter might say she’s the “miserable body,” “woman of great sorrows,” or “body made of tears.”